Miles O'Brien (Star Trek): Reception

-In 2016, Screen Rant rated O'Brien as the 20th best character in Star Trek overall as presented in television and film up to that time, highlighting the character's role in episodes such as "Hard Time", "Tribunal", "The Wounded", and "Time’s Orphan".

-In 2017, IndieWire ranked O'Brien as the 13th best character on Star Trek: The Next Generation.

-In 2020, Screen Rant ranked O'Brien one of the top 5 most likeable characters on the Star Trek: Deep Space Nine.
+Screen Rant in 2016 rated O'Brien as the 20th best character in Star Trek overall as presented in television and film up to that time, highlighting the character's role in episodes such as "Hard Time", "Tribunal", "The Wounded", and "Time’s Orphan".
+In 2020, Screen Rant ranked O'Brien one of the top five most likeable characters on the Star Trek: Deep Space Nine.
 In addition, they ranked him and Keiko as the 5th best romantic couple of all Star Trek.

 In March 2020, O'Brien was praised as a positive depiction of Irish culture in media by Irish media company Entertainment.ie.
 In particular they noted he had a Dublin accent and praised Meaney's overall presentation of Irishness.